thewoolleyman/amibuilder/README.markdown

     AMIBUILDER_NO_BUILD: if set, just load the functions, don't run the build
     AMIBUILDER_HOST: if set, use this host for build instead of starting a new instance.
 Also skips step to terminate instance
     AMIBUILDER_NO_UPLOAD_CREDENTIALS: if set, skip step to upload EC2 credentials
-    AMIBUILDER_NO_UPGRADE_EC2_TOOLS: if set, skip step to upgrade EC2 tools
     AMIBUILDER_NO_TERMINATE_INSTANCE: if set, skip step to terminate instance
     AMIBUILDER_NO_BUILD_IMAGE: if set, skip the step to build the base image
     AMIBUILDER_NO_CUSTOM_SETUP: if set, skip the step to perform custom user image setup